KrystalZhang612/my-social-app/README.md

 # Debugging&Troubleshooting
 - Temporary Error:  `raise ValueError(ValueError: The view core.views.signup didn't return an HttpResponse object.
 It returned None instead.
 "POST /signup HTTP/1.1" 500 61151`.
 DEBUGGING: In views.py, import messages and authentication of user model: `from django.contrib.auth.models import User, auth  from django.contrib import messages` Then in Terminal: `format document->CONTROL+C-> python3 manage.py runserver`.
+- Noticeable Error: 10k+ tracking forks on the sidebar Source Control every time press CONTROL+C to re-run the localhost server, unable to remove the accidentally fetched `.gitignore.`.
+DEBUGGING: METHOD 1: Right-click main in Source Control and select Close Repositories.
+DO NOT use python shell virtual environment in Terminal, if activated by accident, deactivate virtualenv with: `conda deactivate`.
+METHOD 2: Delete the entire .Git folder to temporarily disable Source Control: In Vscode: `Preference-> Settings-> Git Enabled(CLICK OFF)`.
+Now we successfully disable SCM from auto-fetching the .GIt root repositories.
 -